liqd/a4-civic-europe/docs/phase_types.md

-# Phase Types for Advocate Europe
+# Phase Types for Civic Europe

 This document explains, which phase types exist and are implemented for a project (one idea challenge).